sydsutton/FS.FluentUI/README.md

 ## Styling

 Fluent UI React v9 provides design `tokens` for consistent theming.
+Microsoft doesn't suggest using exact colors in Fluent UI code.

 ❌ style.color.darkBlue

 ✅ style.color Theme.tokens.colorBrandForeground1

 Although `shorthands` is used extensively throughout the Microsoft [documentation](https://react.fluentui.dev/?path=/docs/concepts-introduction--page), it is not necessary here when using `makeStyles` or `makeResetStyles`; I'm expanding any shorthand styling properties under-the-hood.